-Seems the tradition of students going somewhere tropical over Easter began in 1935 when The Bermuda Athletic Association invited some Ivy League rugby teams down for a friendly tournament.
+So it seems the tradition of students going somewhere tropical over Easter began in 1935 when The Bermuda Athletic Association invited some Ivy League rugby teams down for a friendly tournament.
 By the ’50s Rugby Week became known as College Week, and then Spring Break.
 Life Magazine chronicled the hijinx for a 1948 cover story.

 Another social sport that, like crew, has suffered recently from overcrowding is Rugby.
 For a number of years, Rugby failed to get an official athletic department recognition at major colleges, which gave its partisans — like the select few who make up college polo teams — the pleasant feeling of being insiders by virtue of being outsiders.